 If there is one hotel that every other hotel in the capital of Hungary attempts to emulate, it is the Kempinski Hotel Corvinus, Budapest.
 A few seconds after entering its glossy revolving doors, there’s no better way of describing a sense of polished ease: you feel good.

-Situated in the heart of Budapest’s financial district, a short walk away from the Danube River and the city’s most popular attractions; Kempinski Budapest is the quintessential chic fusion of practicality and style.
 Michael Jackson loved the hotel so much that not only did he often stay at one of Kempinski’s best suites, he also loved waving at fans from the window.
 Those who camped by an iconic tree outside of the hotel named it: Michael Jackson Memorial Tree after his death.
 Today, it’s also where posters and flowers remain as nostalgic tributes to the King of Pop.

 Kempinski Budapest’s General Manager, Stephan Interthal, exclusively tells Jetset Times: